 In Proverbs 9:10 we see that "the fear of the LORD is the beginning of wisdom, and knowledge of the Holy One is understanding."
-Maybe that explains the widespread lack of both fear and wisdom in our time.
+That reality is at least a partial explanation of the widespread lack of both fear and wisdom in our time.
+Inspired by the Holy Spirit, David explained that "concerning the sinfulness of the wicked: There is no fear of God before his eyes."
+(Psalm 36:1)